Left arrow

 Project status

-Currently the project team is preparing the Environmental Impact Statement (EIS) which will assess any potential impacts from the project.
+The project team is currently finalising the EIS, which will carefully assess the potential environmental, social and economic impacts of the project.

 04